Best Free Web Hosting Sites

 One-stop shop for building a fully-functional online marketplace.

-You will encounter payment processing expenses if you choose any other route than the in-house option Stripe.
+Payment processing expenses if you choose any other route than the in-house option Stripe

 Other Free Hosts and Builders Worth Watching

 To revisit a familiar topic – it’s human nature to look for the best deal and it doesn’t get much better than free.
 That’s why the web hosting industry has jumped hard on the idea and run with it, becoming so jampacked with cheap and low cost options dangled in front of consumers like some kind of irresistible bait that it’s hard to sort them all out.

 Well, it’s our mission to sort them out.
 That’s what we do around here.
 Some deep discount hosts are worth a sniff, while others are downright excellent companies, and a few you wouldn’t want to go near without a stout stick to whack ‘em with.
 These are our unvarnished opinions based on testing them all one by one.

 Without further ado, let’s dig into our list of the five best hosting services that don’t fit comfortably into the first two categories.
 We’ll call them the Best of the Rest.

 Truly free web hosting with some bandwidth and storage limitations.

-Somewhat lacking when it comes to customer and technical support.
-Depending upon your own level of expertise, this may or may not be an issue.
+Somewhat lacking when it comes to customer and technical support

 Active support community of 750,000 members.

-Some would think this service is pricier than others, but it still falls squarely into the cheap web hosting category.
+Some would think this service is pricier than others

 Weebly has good name recognition in the DIY drag-and-drop world of website building.
 Their quality, especially when it comes to templates, has improved in recent years.
 The basic free package doesn’t offer much in the way of features but, like Wix, allows you to get a professional-looking web presence online in a short amount of time.